Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 I had heard of CLL because my aunt, my father’s sister, had CLL, and my dad’s mother, my grandmother, I believe also had CLL.
 All we knew was she had leukemia, but she lived to be 94 and she was diagnosed late in age.
 I had heard of CLL because of my aunt, and she described it.
 She came from Texas to visit.
 She described it as, “It’s not the kind of cancer that’s going to kill you.”

 I never thought I would ever say that I’ve had CLL for 14 years when I was first diagnosed.
 When I was first diagnosed, I thought I only had a few more years to live.

 I think she had actually passed before I was diagnosed, so I couldn’t really give her a call and ask about her experience.
 But her experience would have been different, because the only drug they had to treat it in 2008 when I was diagnosed was chemo.
 That’s right when the BTK inhibitors and other drugs were coming out.

 She had told me that she was not going to do chemo, and that was her only option at the time.
-Now, we also know that people who are unmutated like me, that chemo doesn’t work for them very long.
+Now, we also know that for people who are unmutated like me, chemo doesn’t work for them very long.
 It has a very short duration, so I’m really grateful that all these new drugs are available for me.